DmiObi/Machine-Learning/Similarity-Algorithms/README.md

 • Learned similarity models such as kNN and Decision Trees

-• Gained experience with clustering methods kMeans, hierarchical clustering
+• Gained experience with clustering methods kMeans and hierarchical clustering

-• Used dimensionality reduction techniques LDA and PCA
+• Used dimensionality reduction techniques such as LDA and PCA